scottgarner/BeetBox/ReadMe.md

 ###Arduino

-For the initial prototype of the BeetBox, I used an Arduino connected to an MPR-121 board ([with code and instructions from Jim Lindblom](http://bildr.org/2011/05/mpr121_arduino/)) and plugged it into a laptop running a simple Processing sketch to trigger sounds.
+For the initial prototype of the BeetBox, I used an [Arduino Uno](http://amzn.to/1ycuX2z) connected to an MPR-121 board ([with code and instructions from Jim Lindblom](http://bildr.org/2011/05/mpr121_arduino/)) and plugged it into a laptop running a simple Processing sketch to trigger sounds.
 Another option would be to skip the sensor board alltogether and try the Arduino [CapSense](http://playground.arduino.cc/Main/CapacitiveSensor?from=Main.CapSense) library.